$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 RAG indexes content and builds an embedding store that data scientists and AI engineers can query.
 When data scientists or AI engineers pose a question to a RAG chatbot, the RAG pipeline retrieves the most relevant pieces of data, passes them to the LLM as context, and generates a response that reflects both the prompt and the retrieved content.

-By implementing RAG, data scientists and AI engineers can obtain tailored, accurate, and verifiable answers to complex queries based on their own datasets within a data science project.
+By implementing RAG, data scientists and AI engineers can obtain tailored, accurate, and verifiable answers to complex queries based on their own datasets within a project.

 Audience for RAG